 Translated by Tom Brodie Williams

 Kobe - 15 Things To Do And Area Guide

 Kobe, a major port city in Western Japan, located close to Osaka and Kyoto, is home to a sophisticated port cityscape, boasting many stylish cafes and historical buildings.
 We introduce the best things to do and see in Kobe.

 Kobe - A Mix Of Western And Japanese Culture

 However, the city of Kobe is much more than this.
 It offers an interesting mix of different cultures.
 It has flourished as a port town long ago which is the reason why a mix of Western and Japanese cultures created the sophisticated cityscape still found here today.

-In this article, we will introduce you to a selection of 15 things to do in Kobe including model routes and tips on how to thoroughly enjoy yourself on your trip!
+In this article, we will introduce you to a selection of 15 things to do in Kobe including trip ideas and tips on how to thoroughly enjoy yourself on your trip!